NickBres/OOP1/README.md

 * replace
 * reverse

-UndoableStringBuilder saves data in original StringBuilder and all commands that been made in Stack.
+UndoableStringBuilder saves data in regular StringBuilder and all commands that been made in Stack.
 Every time a change is made on string it saves its undoCommand in stack.
 When the user whants to undo it just takes last undoCommand from stak and applies it.
-To perform an undo command it uses original StringBuilder commands.
+To perform an undo command it uses regular StringBuilder commands.
 For example to undo a reverse we just need to reverse it again.
 If we wand to undo an append we just need to delete whats been appended.

 You can find the UndoableStringBuilder classes in [this](https://github.com/NickBres/OOP0) repository.